Virginia Reginato

 Virginia María del Carmen Reginato Bozzo (born 16 July 1939) is a Chilean politician.
 A member of the Independent Democratic Union (UDI) party, she formerly served as mayor of the city of Viña del Mar.

-From 1992 to 2004 she served as councilor, and in 2004 was elected for the first time to lead the municipality for a four-year term.
+From 1992 to 2004, she served as a councillor, and in 2004 was elected for the first time to lead the municipality for a four-year term.
 In the 2008 municipal elections, she was re-elected with the top national majority in votes (107,355) and the sixth largest percentage, with 78.76%.
 She is popularly known as "Tía Coty" (Aunt Coty).

 Biography

 Born on 16 July 1939 in Valparaíso, she lived in the Playa Ancha area until age three, when her parents moved to Viña del Mar.

 While her official biography states that she studied at the Scuola Italiana and the College of the French Nuns of Valparaíso, her formal education is known to have reached the third grade, and in 2007 she passed her basic and secondary education through free exams at El Sembrador de Colina school.
 This validation of studies has been questioned for having been allegedly carried out in a day, and deputies filed a complaint against Reginato in 2013 for falsification of a public instrument, an accusation which was dismissed.

 During her youth she was a beauty queen five times – at the centenary celebrations of the Sixth Fire Company of Valparaiso, the Red Cross carnival, the Società Canotieri Italiani, the Scuola Italiana kermesse, and the first International Industrial Fair.

 [It was] an event that was held at the Casino, where each exhibitor had a candidate.
 I was attending my family's stand and I came out queen by one vote, which was not bad, since it was put out in the defunct Valparaiso newspaper La Union.